bitbased/source-tools/README.md

 ### Setting a Tracking Base

-1. Run the command `Source Tools: Git Tracking` from the command palette
+1. Run the command `SourceTracker: Git Tracking` from the command palette
 2. Select from the quick pick menu:
     - `BRANCH` - Automatically detect the branch tracking base
     - `HEAD` - Track changes since the current commit